APSE Public Policy Priorities

 APSE supports the expansion of the Achieving a Better Life Experience (ABLE) Act.
 This includes increasing the number of individuals eligible for ABLE accounts by expanding the age of onset of a qualifying disability, increasing asset limits and eliminating the marriage penalty.

-It is APSE's position that Medicaid and SSI are the core programs that enable Americans to be employed and to live independently in their communities.
+APSE opposes cuts to Medicaid and Social Security.
+It is APSE's position that Medicaid SSI and SSDI are the core programs that enable Americans to be employed and to live independently in their communities.
 If these cuts weave their way into serious policy discussions or if a bill is proposed that would make cuts to these programs, APSE will be involved in actively opposing any cuts, including an attempt to impose per capita caps or block grants on Medicaid funding.
+Read More About the Role of Medicaid in Supported Employment

-In 2020, APSE will join the broader disability advocacy community in celebrating the passage of the 30th anniversary of the Americans with Disabilities Act (ADA).
-APSE will continue to advocate for the full enforcement of ADA protections, including and especially the "integration mandate" as it relates to community-based services, particularly employment.
+APSE will continue to advocate for the full enforcement of protections under the Americans with Disabilities Act (ADA), including and especially the "integration mandate" as it relates to community-based services that support employment.